 Compassion in Action

-The wounds of our world, immense and small, can seem endless, and none of us can solve all the problems, wipe all the tears, or ease all the pain.
+The wounds of our world, immense and small, can seem endless, and none of us can solve all the problems, wipe all the tears, right all the wrongs, or ease all the pain.
 But we each express kindness every day in response to those around us.
 Bringing that intention into a conscious framework and taking acting with others strengthens the benefit of service and compassion, for ourselves and the world.

 Each action we take – in love, with love, for love – affirms our own humanity and touches the dignity and humanity of those to whom we respond, one heart at a time.

 Our simple Brown Bag Project brings us together to prepare hearty, nutritious lunches for hungry folks on the streets.
 No questions, no judgment, just good food – because everyone needs to eat.
 We deliver them one by one to people on street corners, huddled under bridges, living without homes.